henrypp/simplewall/README.md

 "DisablePassivePolling"=dword:00000001
 ~~~

-- You can disable NCSI throught group policy:
+- You can disable NCSI through group policy:

 > 1) Launch the editor by typing in `gpedit.msc` in Run.
 > 2) Navigate to `Computer Configuration -> Administrative Templates -> System -> Internet Communication Management -> Internet Communication Settings`